garethgroberts/Global-grid-to-spherical-harmonics-/README.md

 # Global-grid-to-spherical-harmonics-
-The code in conversion_ggr.py will take scattered data and generate spherical harmonic coefficients from it.
+The code in conversion_ggr.py will take scattered (longitude, latitude, amplitude) data and generate spherical harmonic coefficients from it.

 It makes use of pyshtools least squares inversion (unweighted), see: https://shtools.github.io/SHTOOLS/index.html (Wieczorek & Meschede, 2018)